hugoroy/blog/a-small-lesson-about-patent-fud.md

 to learn here for Free Software.
 Sure, MPEG-LA has lost.
 But who won?
 Not us, and surely not the Web.

+The question is: how's that possible that a group of patent holders who had nothing serious to stop adoption of webM and other open codecs like Theora managed to impose on us their patent-restricted codec?

+Let's go back a little.
 The whole saga starts from the HTML5 group.
-Bear in mind that this effort started outside of the W3C, comprising mainly of browser-vendors including Apple and Microsoft.
+(Bear in mind that this effort started outside of the W3C, comprising mainly of browser-vendors including Apple and Microsoft.)
 I don't have enough knowledge of the inside politics of this group.
-But what remains out of it is that one of the most discussed features of HTML5, the
+But what remains out of it is that one of the most discussed features of HTML5, the \<video\> element, is a failure.

-\<video\> element, is a failure.
+## Why HTML5 \<video\> has been a failure

 Why's that a failure?
 Because today, it seems that most of the time HTML5 videos are encoded solely using the